andrius-siup/gym-app/README.md

 1. Type **git clone** then paste the copied URL.
 1. Press enter and clone will be created.

+### Download
+1. Navigate to my repository - [https://github.com/andrius-siup/gym-app.git](https://github.com/andrius-siup/gym-app.git) .
+1. Click the **Code** button.
+1. Click the **Download Zip**, it will be downloaded zip folder.
+1. Extract where you want to keep all files.

 ## Author

 The website was created by Andrius Siupinys.